 We recently packed all of our belongings in Pensacola and moved up to North Carolina.
 This is the story of our lives, we move every three to four years.
 That’s the military life!
 It definitely has it’s pros and cons.

-The pros: Moving around to different locations, and experiencing new cultures.
+Moving around to different locations, and experiencing new cultures.
 I grew up as an Air Force brat so I’m accustomed to this life.
 We were able to go to Germany and other countries in Europe while stationed there.
 I’ve been to Florida, South Carolina, New York, etc.

-The cons: Leaving all of your friendships and family behind.
+Leaving all of your friendships and family behind.
 This is definitely the hardest and only con I can think of.
 Where ever you go, you’ll establish friendships.
 It is even harder now that we have children because we see how it affects them.
 It hurts my heart seeing JJ cry because he can’t see his friend Mason or Bryce.